erpranavknigam/TodoListApi/readme.md

     ## Authentication

-    The API requires an authentication token for all task management operations.
+    The API requires an authentication token for all Todo List operations.
 Tokens are obtained by logging in with valid credentials.
 Include a valid token in the Authorization header of your requests:

     ```
     Token: Bearer <your-token>